dev-k98/Fundamentals-of-JS/README.md

 ## Fundamental of JavaScript-1
 This folder contains 2 files (index.html, script.js)
 This files contain the basics JS data-types, string, template literals etc

+## Fundamental of JavaScript-2
+This folder contains 2 files (index.html, script.js)
+This files contain the basics JS functions, declaration, loops and conditions etc